JeffDeCola/my-go-examples/api/track-email-mailgun-api/README.md

 # track-email-mailgun-api

-`track-email-mailgun-api` _Send and track an email using mailgun over their go client api._
+`track-email-mailgun-api` _is an example of send and track an email using mailgun over their go client api._

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)